SAP: 21st century

 On 21 May 2014, SAP AG announced during the Annual General Meeting of Shareholders that 99% of the shareholder votes approved the conversion of legal form to a European stock corporation (Societas Europaea, SE) and at the same time, elected the first supervisory board of SAP SE.
 The conversion of the company's legal form would take place upon entry in the commercial register, expected to be in July 2014.

-On 7 July 2014, SAP announced it had changed its legal form to a European Company (Societas Europaea, SE).
-As a result, its German subsidiary was renamed to SAP Deutschland SE & Co.
-KG.
-The conversion cost the company approximately €4 million.